 Distribution: Busulfan achieves concentrations in the cerebrospinal fluid approximately equal to those in plasma.
-Busulfan primarily binds to albumin (Mean \pm standard deviation = $32.4 \pm 2.2\%$) Metabolism: Busulfan is predominantly metabolized by conjugation with glutathione, both spontane-
+Busulfan primarily binds to albumin (Mean $\pm$ standard deviation = 32.4 $\pm$ 2.2%).
+Metabolism: Busulfan is predominantly metabolized by conjugation with glutathione, both spontaneously and by glutathione S-transferase (GST) catalysis.
+This conjugate undergoes extensive oxidative metabolism in the liver Excretion: Following administration of C-labeled busulfan to humans approximately 30% of the adioactivity was excreted into the urine over 48 hours; negligible amounts were recovered in fece Specific Populations

-Pediatric Patients: In a pharmacokinetic study of busulfan injection in 24 pediatric patients, the population pharmacokinetic (PPK) estimates of busulfan injection for clearance (CL) and volume of distribution (V) were determined.
-For actual body weight, PPK estimates of CL and V were 4.04 L/hr per 20 kg (3.37 mL per min per kg; interpatient variability 23%); and 12.8 L per 20 kg (0.64 L per kg; interpatient variability 13%); and 12.8 L per 20 kg (0.64 L per kg; interpatient variability 11%).
+Pediatric Problems: In a pharmacokinetic study of busulfan injection in 24 pediatric patients, the population pharmacokinetic (PPK) estimates of busulfan injection for clearance (CL) and volume of distribution (V) were determined.
+For actual body weight, PPK estimates of CL and V were 4.04 L/hr per 20 kg (3.37 mL per min per kg; interpatient variability 23%); and 12.8 L per 20 kg (0.64 L per kg; interpatient variability 11%)

-NONCLINICAL TOXICOLOGY
+13 NONCLINICAL TOXICOLOGY